pqp/fortune/README.md

 # fortune

 A simple "fortune-of-the-day" email subscription service that I'm working on.
-It's mostly intended to demonstrate my competence with web development, backend work, automation and CI pipelines.
+It's mostly intended to demonstrate my competence in web development, backend work, automation and CI pipelines.

 # Running